-- (1) Focuses of verification corresponding to the characteristics of BOs - 1) Verifications focused on business types and other characteristics - A. Verification of the market intermediary functions of FIBOs
+(1) Focuses of verification corresponding to the characteristics of BOs

+1) Verifications focused on business types and other characteristics

+A. Verification of the market intermediary functions of FIBOs

-In order to secure fair, transparent and high-quality financial and capital markets, it is extremely important for FIBOs to fully exercise their duties of gatekeepers in preventing market abuse by persons and entities from participating in financial and capital markets, through customer management, transaction surveillance, and underwriting examination.
+In order to secure fair, transparent and high-quality financial and capital markets, it is extremely important for FIBOs to fully exercise their duties of gatekeepers in preventing market abuse by persons and entities participating in financial and capital markets, through customer management, transaction surveillance, and underwriting examination.
 The SESC therefore focuses on verifying whether FIBOs fulfill these missions properly.

-Specifically with regard to the revised Act on Prevention of Transfer of Criminal Proceeds on April 1, 2013, taking into consideration the importance of personal identification at the time of transactions and the appropriate reporting of suspicious transactions in terms of international cooperation in anti-money laundering and combating against terrorist financing, the SESC verifies whether FIBOs examine their customers' objectives of transactions and their occupations when a new account is opened, whether they properly conduct re-identification of customers when identity theft is suspected, whether they properly report suspicious transactions, and whether they have established systems for conducting these activities properly.
-The SESC will also, through information gathering, examine whether FIBOs have developed preventive measures against transactions with anti-social forces.
+In view of the revised Act on Prevention of Transfer of Criminal Proceeds, taking into consideration the importance of personal identification at the time of transactions and the appropriate reporting of suspicious transactions in terms of international cooperation in anti-money laundering and combating against terrorist financing, the SESC verifies whether FIBOs examine their customers' objectives of transactions and their occupations when a new account is opened, whether they properly conduct re-identification of customers when identity theft is suspected, whether they properly report suspicious transactions, and whether they have established systems for conducting these activities properly.
+The SESC will also examine whether FIBOs have established an internal system to prevent new transactions with anti-social groups, to examine the existing transactions with them, and to address dissolving such transactions, if any, under the proactive involvement of top management, in order to block relations with them organizationally.